Overview

 >>> STATUS.OK == STATUS.OK True >>> STATUS.OK is STATUS.OK True >>> STATUS.OK == STATUS.OK True >>> STATUS.OK is STATUS.NOT_FOUND False >>> STATUS.OK == STATUS.NOT_FOUND False >>>

-, a subclass of Values
+And, as with Names, a subclass of Values can

 define methods: